-Obviously learning to tell time is a very important skill for kids to learn.
+Learning to tell time is an essential skill for kids to learn.
 These days teaching kids how to read a clock is easier than ever because of some of the amazing resources that are available.
-Since there is quite a lot of material around we have rounded up some of the best websites, free online games, apps, books, clocks, DVDs, and teaching watches to help you teach your kids how to tell the time in a simple and easy way.
+Since there is quite a lot of material around, we have rounded up some of the best websites, free online games, apps, books, clocks, DVDs, and teaching watches to help you teach your kids how to tell the time in a simple and easy way.

 Websites with Lessons

-There are a number of sites with online lessons on how to tell the time, we checked out Time Monsters, Apples 4 the Teacher, and Visnos .
-The site that was the most fun according to our kid testers was Time Monsters.
-It is an animated website that has cartoon fellow by the name of Professor Tempo giving mini lessons while monsters try to distract you from the task of learning to read the clock.
+There are several sites with online lessons on how to tell the time.
+We checked out Time Monsters, Apples 4 the Teacher, and Visnos.
+The site that was the most fun, according to our kid testers, was Time Monsters.
+It is an animated website that has cartoon fellow by the name of Professor Tempo, giving mini-lessons while monsters try to distract you from the task of learning to read the clock.

 Sites with Games